sjelms/bibtex-to-markdown/titles/@Green2020-gb.md

 ---

 > [!bibliography]
 > Green, Brian.
 2020.
-“The Real Face of Construction 2020 -  Socio-economic Analysis of the True Value of the Built Environment.”
+“The Real Face of Construction 2020: Socio-economic Analysis of the True Value of the Built Environment.” [[Chartered Institute of Building]]